South East England: Geography

+The highest point is Walbury Hill in Berkshire at 297 m.

 Britain's tallest native tree, according to The Tree Register in April 2015, is a 144-ft beech at Devil's Dyke in Newtimber Woods in West Sussex.

+Settlements

+Cities and towns in the region include Aldershot, Ashford, Aylesbury, Basingstoke, Bracknell, Brighton and Hove, Canterbury, Chichester, Crawley, Eastbourne, Farnborough, Gosport, Guildford, Hastings, High Wycombe, Margate, Maidstone, Medway, Milton Keynes, Newport, Oxford, Portsmouth, Ramsgate, Reading, Slough, Southampton, Winchester, Woking and Worthing.

 Historical boundaries

 Until 1999, there was a south east Standard Statistical Region, which also included the counties of Bedfordshire, Greater London, Essex and Hertfordshire.
 The former south east Civil Defence Region covered the same area as the current official region.

-Historic counties

-The historic counties ceased to be used for any administrative purpose in 1899 but remain important to some people, notably for county cricket.

 Alternative definitions

 In unofficial usage, the South East can refer to a varying area – sometimes only to London, Kent, East Sussex, West Sussex, and Surrey; but sometimes to an area corresponding to the former Standard Statistical Region.
 The South East is also occasionally used as a synonym for the home counties.

 Demographics

 The population of the region at the 2011 census was 8,634,750 making it the most populous English region.
 The major conurbations of the region include South Hampshire (855,000), Brighton/Worthing/Littlehampton (474,000) and Reading (318,000).
 Settlements closer to London are part of the conurbation known as the Greater London Urban Area.

 The South East has the highest percentage of people born outside of Britain other than London.
-Estimates in 2007 state 87.2% of people as White British, 4.8% Other White (inc. 1.0% Irish), 3.5% South Asians, 1.5% Mixed Race, 1.6% Black British, 0.7% Chinese, 0.7% Other.
+According to the 2021 census, 78.8% of residents were White British, 7.1% Other White (inc. 0.8% Irish), 7.0% British Asian, 2.8% Mixed Race, 2.4% Black British, and 1.4% of other groups.